bids-standard/bids-starter-kit/src/tutorials/annotation.md

 This process and templates make it convenient to provide basic descriptions as well as HED tags for your dataset events.

-## Session annotation in BIDS

-At the session level, the optional sessions.tsv and sessions.json files can be used to add annotations that apply to an entire session.

-## Scans/run annotation in BIDS

-At the scans or run level, the optional scans.tsv and scans.json files can be used to add annotations that apply to an entire run.

 A [Basic HED Annotation Guide](https://hed-examples.readthedocs.io/en/latest/BasicHEDAnnotation.html) outlines a step-by-step process for selecting HED tags during the annotation process.